Itinerary - Kazakhstan 360°: Almaty, Turkestan and the Mangystau Desert in 4x4

 From Charyn Canyon to Kolsay Lakes

 This place is a unique natural complex not only in Kazakhstan, but in the whole world.
-It was formed in the Paleogene era.
-The height of the steep slopes of the canyon reaches 150-300 m.
-Wind and water have created here the most beautiful “Valley of Castles” where you are surrounded by whimsical towers made of sedimentary rocks inside a valley about 2 km long.
+Formed in the Paleogene era, steep slopes of the canyon reach 150-300 m and you're also surrounded by towers of rocks made by wind and water, also known as Valley of Castles.

-Transfer to Kolsay Lakes State Natural Park.
+We'll make our way to Kolsay Lakes State Natural Park.
 Kolsay Lakes are a system of three lakes called “pearls” of the Northern Tien Shan.
 The lakes are surrounded by coniferous forests of spruce.
 We take the opportunity to take a nice walk along the Lower Lake and if we have time we could reach the Central Lake which is located at 2250 m above sea level.

 Late in the evening we reach the village of Saty and the guesthouse where our first family dinner awaits us.